Tina Fey Brought To Tears At Close Of ‘Rise Up New York!’ Benefit For Those Impacted By COVID-19

 — SandyLeeTV (@SandyLeeTV) May 12, 2020

 Tina hosted the event and provided commentary throughout the evening.
-The hour-long special featured appearances by Jennifer Lopez, Jon Bon Jovi, Spike Lee, Sting, Sutton Foster, Alicia Keys, Barbra Streisand, Governor Andrew Cuomo, Mariah Carey, Lin-Manuel Miranda, Cynthia Erivo, Ben Platt, Idina Menzel, Andrew Rannells, and Billy Joel.
+The hourlong special featured appearances by Jennifer Lopez, Jon Bon Jovi, Spike Lee, Sting, Sutton Foster, Alicia Keys, Barbra Streisand, Gov. Andrew Cuomo, Mariah Carey, Lin-Manuel Miranda, Cynthia Erivo, Ben Platt, Idina Menzel, Andrew Rannells, and Billy Joel.

 View this post on Instagram